 The role and responsibilities of a site reliability engineer (SRE) may vary depending on the size of the organization, and as such, so do site reliability engineer tools.
 For the most part, a site reliability engineer is focused on multiple tasks and projects at one time, so for most SREs, the various tools they use reflect their eve-evolving responsibilities.
 A typical SRE is busy automating, cleaning up code, upgrading servers, and continually monitoring dashboards for performance, etc., so they are going to see more tools in that toolbelt.
-For that reason, the tools and platforms that an SRE uses can vary greatly from organization to organization.
+For that reason, the tools and platforms that an SRE uses can vary greatly from organization to organization, especially in 2022.

 For example, in smaller organizations or startups, personnel tend to be more limited, so a site reliability engineer may need to be well-versed in multiple tools, such as Golang, Terraform, Docker, CircleCI, and Puppet, just to name a few.
 In larger organizations, a site reliability engineer may be more focused or siloed into specific responsibilities, therefore, their toolset may be more limited.
 And in some cases, an SRE may just be focused or tasked with working in Jenkins day in and day out.
 It just depends on the situation.
 Let us look at some of the most common and popular site reliability engineer tools.
 This is obviously not a comprehensive list, but gives you a general idea of the breadth of knowledge and experience an SRE may need to utilize.